Michelle Donelan: What recent discussions she has had with Northern Ireland political parties on the UK leaving the EU.

-Michelle Donelan: What steps his Department is taking to increase routes into nursing.
+Michelle Donelan: What steps he is taking to improve social mobility.

 Michelle Donelan: Breakfast is the most important meal of the day, and I strongly welcome the £26 million to support breakfast clubs.
 Wiltshire is not a deprived county, but it has pockets of deprivation, with some of my schools having two thirds of pupils on pupil premium.
 Would the Minister please clarify to the House how exactly deprivation areas will be determined?

 Michelle Donelan: The pupil premium is an important source of funding to level the playing field and improve social mobility.
 I have asked a number of questions about ensuring that all those who are eligible receive the pupil premium, and about improving its scope.
 Does the Minister now agree that it is time that we had a review of the pupil premium?